koskath/arete2/course_content/SC/md_files/Lecture6/lecture_6_slide_25_three-categories-of-monetary.md

 # Three categories of monetary

 measures in UTC calculations
-Cost Performance Policy
-Factors
-Factors
-Factors
-The cost to the
-Issues of policy,
-Hard costs that have
-organization of a
-preference, and all
-already been quanti-
-supplier's failure to
-other issues that are
-fied by a quoted price
-perform.
-not data-related.
-or invoice etc.
-Measures like on-time
-May be expressed in
-delivery, product qua-
-Just have to broken monetary terms as a lity, and lead time to down to unit costs per credit for suppliers be transformed in a that comply or a tax shipment, period etc.
-“price adder” formula,
-on those who don`t.
-like percentage of
-Examples are e.g.
-Could be also cost
-quoted price or reflec-
-recycling content,
-savings like discounts ting actual costs per heroics, design for prompt payment unit on average. support etc.
+In unit total cost (UTC) calculations, three categories of monetary measures are distinguished: cost factors, performance factors and policy factors.
+Cost factors are hard costs that have already been quantified by a quoted price or invoice and therefore do not need further transformation; they directly reflect the basic monetary outlay.
+Performance factors, by contrast, capture the cost to the organisation of a supplier’s failure to perform, and include measures such as on-time delivery, product quality and lead time, which have to be transformed into a “price adder” formula, for example as a percentage of the quoted price or as actual costs per shipment, period or unit on average.
+Policy factors, finally, relate to issues of policy, preference and other considerations that are not strictly data-related, and may be expressed in monetary terms as a credit for suppliers that comply with preferred policies or as a tax on those who do not.
+Examples of such policy-related measures include recycling content, “heroics” such as design support, cost savings like discounts for prompt payment and other similar elements.
 25